Sharon Cermak EdD, OTR/L, FAOTA

 This study was designed to investigate the gestural abilities of boys with learning disabilities.
 Eighteen boys with learning disabilities (who had a low verbal-high performance WISC profile) and 24 normal boys between the ages of 9 and 13 were given a gestural test that consisted of two sets of tasks, one requiring the symbolic representation of implement usage–on command and on imitation (representational items) and the other requiring the imitation of hand positions (nonrepresentational items).
 The items were classified according to place of action as either on-self or away-from-self.
 The results indicated that the learning-disabled subjects performed at a significantly lower level than the normal control group on the gestural representation tasks.
 There was a significant difference between instruction (command vs. imitation) and between place of action (self vs. away).
 Further, the learning-disabled subjects made significantly more spatial errors than the control subjects on imitation of gestural representation and nonrepresentation tasks.
 Results are discussed in terms of the need to investigate the various parameters of praxis.

 Cermak, S. A., Cermak, L. S., Drake, C., & Kenney, R. (1978).
 The effect of concurrent manual activity on the dichotic listening performance of boys with learning disabilities.
-American Journal of Occupational Therapy, 32, 493-499.
-Link to full text Abstract →
+American Journal of Occupational Therapy, 32(8), 493-499.
+Full text Show abstract

 Three groups of learning-disabled children, defined according to their Wechsler Intelligence Scale for Children (WISC) profiles, and one normal control group, were given both a standard dichotic listening task and a dichotic listening task performed concurrently with a manual tapping task.
 Learning-disabled children who showed no disparity in their verbal and performance subscale scores on the WISC demonstrated a right ear preference under standard testing and when tapping with the left hand, but not the right, which was nearly the same pattern as that obtained by the control group.
 Learning-disabled children whose verbal WISC score was at least 15 point lower than their performance demonstrated a right-ear preference only when tapping with their left hand.
 Finally, learning-disabled children who had high verbal, low performance WISC profiles showed no ear preference under any conditions.
 These results were interpreted as indicating that these three types of learning-disabled children are differentially lateralized and differentially affected by the facilitory-inhibitory effects of concurrent hemispheric activities.